UPDATE IN PROGRESS

 Some risk factors cannot be changed, such as genetics and family history.
 Having a first-degree relative (e.g., mother, sister, daughter) with breast cancer can almost double a woman’s risk.
 Women who carry BRCA1 or BRCA2 genes have up to an 85 percent chance of developing breast cancer during their lifetimes, though genetic factors account for only 5 to 10 percent of breast cancer cases.
 Other risk factors that cannot be changed include dense breast tissue, race and ethnicity, personal history of breast cancer, and certain benign breast conditions.

-Women can take steps to reduce their risk by modifying certain lifestyle behaviors such as limiting alcohol use and increasing physical activity.
-There are many factors with uncertain, controversial, or unproven effect on breast cancer risk including the use of antiperspirants, chemicals in the environment, bras, and tobacco smoke.
-Women should speak with their health care providers about assessing risk for developing breast cancer and taking steps toward a healthy lifestyle to reduce risk wherever possible.
+Women can take steps that may reduce their risk by modifying certain lifestyle activities such as limiting alcohol use and increasing physical activity according to research reports.
+Women should speak with their health care providers about assessing risk for developing breast cancer and taking steps toward a healthy lifestyle to reduce risk.